rapidwebltd/php-simple-google-maps-api/README.md

 $simpleGoogleMaps = SimpleGoogleMapsFactory::getByKey("[APIKEY]");
 ```

-The second way is to provide your client name and the crypt key that you are provided with upon creating a google enterprise account.
+The second way is to provide your client name and the crypt key that you are provided with upon creating a Google enterprise account.

 ```php
 use RapidWeb\SimpleGoogleMaps\Factories\SimpleGoogleMapsFactory;
 $simpleGoogleMaps = SimpleGoogleMapsFactory::getByClientNameAndCryptKey("[CLIENTNAME]","[CRYPTKEY]");
 ```

-Once you have created the object you can then get the coordinates from and address via the `getByAddress` method
+Once you have created the object you can then get the coordinates from an address via the `getByAddress` method.

 ```php
 $addressline = "10 Downing St, Westminster, London SW1A UK";